getodk/docs/docs/central-api-submission-management.rst

 **PUT /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}**

-*(introduced: version 1.2)*\
+.. raw:: html

-You can use this endpoint to submit *updates*\  to an existing submission.

-The ``instanceId``\  that is submitted with the initial version of the submission is used permanently to reference that submission logically, which is to say the initial submission and all its subsequent versions.
-Each subsequent version will also provide its own ``instanceId``\ .
-This ``instanceId``\  becomes that particular version's identifier.

-To perform an update, you need to provide in the submission XML an additional ```deprecatedID``\  metadata node <https://getodk.github.io/xforms-spec/#metadata>`__ with the ``instanceID``\  of the particular and current submission version you are replacing.
-If the ``deprecatedID``\  you give is anything other than the identifier of the current version of the submission at the time the server receives it, you will get a ``409 Conflict``\  back.
-You can get the current version ``instanceID``\  by getting the `current XML of the submission </central-api-submission-management/#retrieving-submission-xml>`__.

-The XML data you send will *replace*\  the existing data entirely.
-All of the data must be present in the updated XML.

-When you create a new submission version, any uploaded media files attached to the current version that match expected attachment names in the new version will automatically be copied over to the new version.
+  <p><em>(introduced: version 1.2)</em></p><p>You can use this endpoint to submit <em>updates</em> to an existing submission.</p><p>The <code>instanceId</code> that is submitted with the initial version of the submission is used permanently to reference that submission logically, which is to say the initial submission and all its subsequent versions.
+Each subsequent version will also provide its own <code>instanceId</code>.
+This <code>instanceId</code> becomes that particular version's identifier.</p><p>To perform an update, you need to provide in the submission XML an additional <a href="https://getodk.github.io/xforms-spec/#metadata"><code>deprecatedID</code> metadata node</a> with the <code>instanceID</code> of the particular and current submission version you are replacing.
+If the <code>deprecatedID</code> you give is anything other than the identifier of the current version of the submission at the time the server receives it, you will get a <code>409 Conflict</code> back.
+You can get the current version <code>instanceID</code> by getting the <a href="/central-api-submission-management/#retrieving-submission-xml">current XML of the submission</a>.</p><p>The XML data you send will <em>replace</em> the existing data entirely.
+All of the data must be present in the updated XML.</p><p>When you create a new submission version, any uploaded media files attached to the current version that match expected attachment names in the new version will automatically be copied over to the new version.
 So if you don't make any changes to media files, there is no need to resubmit them.
-You can get information about all the submission versions `from the ``/versions``\  subresource <central-api-submission-management/#submission-versions>`__.
+You can get information about all the submission versions <a href="central-api-submission-management/#submission-versions">from the <code>/versions</code> subresource</a>.</p>

 .. dropdown:: Request